kkoreilly/marbles/README.md

   * You can set the range in which the marbles can spawn, 0 makes them spawn in a straight vertical line (Width)
   * You can set the amount the variable t increases every step (TimeStep)
   * You can set the size of the graph (Min/MaxX, Min/MaxY)
+  * TrackingSettings - See the section on tracking settings
 * Controls
   * Open allows you to open a saved json file of a graph
   * Save allows you to save a graph to a json file